-For those, like me, who were late to the Imminence bandwagon, let me be your guide.
+Let me be your guide for those like me, who were late to the Imminence bandwagon.
 Imminence is a Swedish metalcore band formed in 2009 that has seen a significant boost in popularity in recent years.
 They have three albums under their belt: I (2014), This is Goodbye (2017), and Turn The Light On (2019).
 The current lineup includes Eddie Berg (vocals/violin), Harald Barret (lead guitar/backing vocals), Alex Arnoldsson (rhythm guitar), Peter Hanström (drums), and Christian Höijer (bass).

 Heaven In Hiding’s tracks flow together and develop like chapters in a book.
 So if you enjoy listening to beautiful melodies with spine-tingling violin parts blended amidst crushing guitar riffs—Imminence’s “Heaven” awaits your arrival!

 “I Am Become a Name.” [sic] is the cinematic opening to Heaven In Hiding.
 Dream-like reverberated vocals intensify as a deep throbbing rumble builds in force beneath the song’s lyrics.
 The quake gets bigger and louder, with violins entering to add to the suspense like an approaching storm.
 Finally, when a horn sounds out, the force rises to its peak, and everything becomes silent.